TaylorResearchLab/Petagraph/petagraph/data_dict.md

 ## Azimuth (AZ)

-**Source**: Marker genes per cell type mappings were downloaded from the [Azimuth](https://azimuth.hubmapconsortium.org) which is part of the larger Human Biomolecular Atlas Project [HuBMAP](https://commonfund.nih.gov/HuBMAP)
+**Source**: Marker genes per cell type mappings were downloaded from the [Azimuth](https://azimuth.hubmapconsortium.org) website which is part of the larger Human Biomolecular Atlas Project [HuBMAP](https://commonfund.nih.gov/HuBMAP)

 **Preproccessing**: The data for human heart (evidence class: I2), kidney (evidence class: I2) and liver (evidence class: I2) were processed to establish relationships between AZ nodes and HGNC genes.